 Handling multi-tenancy is very easy in Elasticsearch when compared to Apache Solr.

 Elasticsearch uses JSON objects as responses, which makes it possible to invoke the Elasticsearch server with a large number of different programming languages.

 Elasticsearch supports almost every document type except those that do not support text rendering.

 Elasticsearch does not have multi-language support in terms of handling request and response data (only possible in JSON) unlike in Apache Solr, where it is possible in CSV, XML and JSON formats.

-Elasticsearch also have a problem of Split brain situations, but in rare cases.
+Occasionally, Elasticsearch has a problem of Split brain situations.

-In Elasticsearch, index is a collection of type just as database is a collection of tables in RDBMS (Relation Database Management System).
-Every table is a collection of rows just as every mapping is a collection of JSON objects Elasticsearch.
+In Elasticsearch, index is similar to tables in RDBMS (Relation Database Management System).
+Every table is a collection of rows just as every index is a collection of documents in Elasticsearch.

 The following table gives a direct comparison between these terms−